What This Article Covers

 Some responses by SAP aligned consultants are very non-committal and somewhat unhelpful as to how to actually accomplish shelf life with the optimizer as this post shows.

-No one seems to have gotten shelf life to work in any modality of SNP, and it is better to fill this need with a 3rd party application.
-Shelf life planning is elementary supply planning functionality which can be obtained from almost any best of breed vendor with shelf life capability.
+No one seems to have gotten shelf life to work in any method of SNP, and it is better to fill this need with a 3rd party application.
 The problem is that shelf life is assumed to work and is written into the configuration specifications of many SNP clients globally, all without the consultants actually checking as to whether the functionality works.

 The Work Around